JoosepAlviste/JoosepAlviste.github.io/src/pages/blog/thorgate-spa.md

 containers, we didn't need to install much locally.

 ## Overview of the structure

+TODO: The structure section probably needs more work.
+Not sure what to add here.

 Let's quickly go through the most important files and directories in our new project.
 First, the top level files and directories look like this: